sharmerika/Surf-Shield-for-Chrome/README.md

 - Use Reset to restart the session

 ## Demo Video
-Watch the walkthrough here: [SurfShield Demo](https://youtu.be/B_0_hc2AqXM)
+Watch the walkthrough here: [Surf-shield Demo](https://youtu.be/B_0_hc2AqXM)

 ## Inspiration
-SurfShield was inspired by the need to protect elderly users, people with disabilities, and anyone who may not be tech-savvy.
+Surf-shield was inspired by the need to protect elderly users, people with disabilities, and anyone who may not be tech-savvy.
 It acts as a buffer between users and potential threats, helping them pause and think before reacting.
 The goal is to empower users with clarity, not just detection.

 ## What’s Next
 - Localization for Filipino, Hiligaynon, and other languages